binocarlos/mdock/notes.md

 run needs to target a specific server ps needs to run across all servers

-the job of flocker is to do the HTTP proxying with custom routing so you can use standard docker clients to speak to a mesh
+the job of mdock is to do the HTTP proxying with custom routing so you can use standard docker clients to speak to a mesh

 ## docker run